-Scale Mapping There are several different ways to manage the way positive and negative data are treated in the scaling transformations in map3d.
+- Scale Mapping There are several different ways to manage the way positive and negative data are treated in the scaling transformations in map3d.
 The current version supports the simplest, or true mapping, in which the data are used as they are with no consideration of positive or negative values-the color map spreads evenly across the range of the extrema.
 Subsequent versions will support the symmetric scale mapping, which sets the positive and negative extrema symmetrically-the larger (in the absolute value sense) determines both maximum and minimum data values.
 Also to appear in the net version is the separate scale mapping, in which the positive and negative extrema are treated completely separately-'half' the colours (and contours) are used for the positive values, half for the negative values.
-This is equivalent to producing maps with the same number of contours for both positive and negative values, even when the positive data have a different absolute maximum value than the negative data.

-Colour Map There are four different colour maps presently implemented with every chance of more to come.
+This is equivalent to producing maps with the same number of contours for both positive and negative values, even when the positive data have a different absolute maximum value than the negative data. - Colour Map There are four different colour maps presently implemented with every chance of more to come.
 The user can select which colour map to use.
-The choices currently implemented are:

-Rainbow map Colours range in rainbow fashion from dark blue (for negative extrema) through greens (near zero) to red (positive extrema).

-Red (+) to Green (-) Largest negative value is coloured bright green, dark grays are for the region near zero, and positive values appear red.

-Black (+) to White(-) Grey shades from black for small values to white for large ones.
+The choices currently implemented are: - Jet map (default) The Jet map is the same as the one used in Matlab.
+Colours range from dark blue (for negative extrema) through greens (near zero) to dark red (positive extrema).
+Jet utilizes a minimal set of similar color, particularly of greens and yellows, a complaint of the Rainbow map. - Rainbow map Colours range in rainbow fashion from blue (for negative extrema) through greens (near zero) to red (positive extrema). - Red (+) to Green (-) Largest negative value is coloured bright green, dark grays are for the region near zero, and positive values appear red. - Black (+) to White(-) Grey shades from black for small values to white for large ones.